The Haydys monopole equation: Introduction and main results

 \begin{Mtheorem}[Existence theorem for Haydys monopoles] Under the assumptions of \Cref{hypoth:maxsymbr}: The Haydys moduli space $\cM_H$ is a smooth manifold around the Bogomolny moduli space $\cM_B$, and the tangent and normal bundles of $\cM_B$ are isomorphic.\\ In particular, there exists finite energy Haydys monopoles that are not Bogomolny monopoles. \end{Mtheorem}

 \begin{remark} This situation contrasts with that of finite energy Kapustin--Witten monopoles on $\mathbb{R}^3$.
-Indeed, while we find that many Haydys monopoles exist which are not simply Bogomolny monopoles, we proved in \cite{NO19_2} that any finite energy Kapustin--Witten monopole on $M= \mathbb{R}^3$ must actually be a Bogomolny monopole. \end{remark}
+Indeed, while we find that many Haydys monopoles exist which are not simply Bogomolny monopoles, we proved in \cite{NO21} that any finite energy Kapustin--Witten monopole on $M= \mathbb{R}^3$ must actually be a Bogomolny monopole. \end{remark}

 The moduli space of finite energy solutions to the Haydys monopole equation on $M = \mathbb{R}^3$ inherits some interesting geometric structures mirroring the hyperk\"ahler structure on the moduli space of Bogomolny monopoles $\cM_B$.
-Before we state our second main theorem, let us remark, that the 4$^{\mathrm{th}}$ Clifford algebra $\mathrm{Cl} (4)$ is isomorphic to the algebra of 2-by-2 quaternionic matrices, $\mathrm{M}_{2 \times 2} (\mathbb{H})$.
-Now our second main theorem states the following:
+Namely, we prove that there is an infinite dimensional space

+carrying 3-different hyperk\"ahler structures $(I_1, I_2, I_3)$, $(J_1, J_2, J_3)$, and $(K_1, K_2, K_3)$ associated with the same metric $h$ and such that $I_1=J_1=J_1$, which we denote as $L_1$ for simplicity.
+The group of gauge transformation $\cG$ acts on $\cC$ preserving all the structure and the space of Haydys monopoles $\cC_H \subset \cC$ can be obtained as the common zero level set of all moment maps.
+Furthermore $(L_1,h)$ descends to the moduli space of Haydys monopoles $\cM_H$ equipping it with a K\"ahler structure with respect to which $\cM_B \subset \cM_H$ is a minimal Lagrangian submanifold, i.e. a minimal A-brane.\\ Finally, the three different hyperk\"ahler structures on $\cC$ mentioned above, even though not descending to the whole of $\cM_H$, they do descend to $\cM_B$ equipping it with its standard hyperk\"ahler structure.